cyberpunk042/social-experiment-automation/README.md

 # Social Experiment Automation

 This project automates interactions on social media platforms, particularly Instagram, using a bot that can create posts, comment on posts, and reply to comments.
-The bot leverages OpenAI for generating content and interacts with Instagram`s API to automate these tasks.
+The bot leverages OpenAI for generating content and interacts with Instagram's API to automate these tasks.

 ## Features

 - **Automated Post Creation**: Generates and posts images with captions to Instagram.
+- **Scheduled Posting**: Allows scheduling posts at a specific time.
 - **Commenting**: Posts comments on existing Instagram posts.
 - **Replying to Comments**: Automatically replies to comments on Instagram posts.
-- **Integration Tests**: End-to-end tests using real API interactions to validate the bot`s functionality.
+- **Integration Tests**: End-to-end tests using real API interactions to validate the bot's functionality.

 ## Setup